Ginger Snaps Baking Affairs

 Notes:

 Lemon Curd: If desired, you can definitely make this the day before.
 The curd must be completely chilled before filling the cookies.
+You can either use store-bought or follow my recipe on how to make lemon curd.

 Measuring Flour: To help ensure you don’t add extra flour, follow these three simple steps: 1) Fluff up the flour using a fork.
 2) Spoon the flour into your measuring cup.
 3) Scrape a knife across the top of the measuring cup to level out the flour.